jbqueru/vs_hive/README.md

-As a special exception, the source assets for the game (images, text, music, movie files) as well as output from the game (screenshots, audio or video recordings) are also licensed under the
+As a special exception, the source assets for the game (images, text, music, movie files) as well as output from the game (screenshots, audio or video recordings) are also optionally licensed under the
 [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) License.
-That exception explicitly does not apply to source code or object/executable code.
+That exception explicitly does not apply to source code or object/executable code, only to assets/media files.

+Licensees of the whole game can apply the same exception to their modified version.

-When in doubt, AGPL is always applicable.
+On the other hand, When in doubt, limit yourself to AGPL and remove the exception from your modified version.